talex-touch/talex-touch/apps/docs/docs/documents/start.md

 # Get Started

-We believe you'll be amazed by the brilliant features of `Polyglot Toolbox`.
+We believe you'll be amazed by the brilliant features of `Tuff`.
 Let's get started with the installation!

 ## Choose Your Platform